AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring-ai-based-smart-suggestions.md

 ---

-# AI-powered Smart Suggestions (beta) to author content
+# AI-powered Smart Suggestions to author content

 Experience Manager Guides provides the **Smart Suggestions** feature that helps you create consistent and accurate content.